-You'll learn about practically every aspect of international tourism and airline management, delivery, development and design; from policy and planning to international tourism and visitor attraction management.
-The course combines theory and practice and includes specialist studies in tourism transport, airport management and the global aviation industry.
+You'll learn about practically every aspect of international tourism and airline management; from policy and planning to international tourism and visitor attraction management.

 A feature of this course is the Airline Management online simulation, which enables you to run a virtual airline, pulling together your learning from the whole course.

 International tourism and airline management requires the ability to look outwards, understand the situation and capitalise on opportunities.
 Your studies will focus on this, developing a management perspective that is relevant in today's global business environment.

 A wealth of experience gained from involvement in a thriving local tourism scene, and an international presence on campus, mean that you'll graduate with a realistic understanding of tourism and airline management locally and internationally.